Mug: Early mugs

 Though today mugs are associated with hot drinks, milk and soft drinks, many early mugs appear to have been mostly used for beer or other alcoholic drinks, and were often larger than modern mugs.
 Wooden mugs were produced probably from the earliest days of woodworking, but most of them have not survived or stayed intact.

-The first pottery was shaped by hand and was later facilitated by the invention of the potter's wheel (date unknown, between 6,500 and 3000 BCE).
+The first pottery was shaped by hand and was later facilitated by the invention of the potter's wheel (date unknown, between 6,500 and 3000 BC).
 It was relatively easy to add a handle to a cup in the process thus producing a mug.
-For example, a rather advanced, decorated clay mug from 4000 to 5000 BCE was found in Greece.
+For example, a rather advanced, decorated clay mug from 4000 to 5000 BC was found in Greece.

-Ancestral Pueblo (Anasazi) mugs from SW Colorado, made between 1000 and 1280 CE.
+Ancestral Pueblo (Anasazi) mugs from SW Colorado, made between 1000 and 1280 AD.
 The meaning of the carving in the handles is as yet unknown, but it is probably not functional.

 The biggest disadvantage of those clay mugs was thick walls unfit for the mouth.
 The walls were thinned with development of metalworking techniques.
-Metal mugs were produced from bronze, silver, gold, and even lead, starting from roughly 2000 BCE, but were hard to use with hot drinks.
+Metal mugs were produced from bronze, silver, gold, and even lead, starting from roughly 2000 BC, but were hard to use with hot drinks.

-The invention of porcelain around 600 CE in China brought a new era of thin-walled mugs suitable both for cold and hot liquids, which are enjoyed today.
+The invention of porcelain around 600 AD in China brought a new era of thin-walled mugs suitable both for cold and hot liquids, which are enjoyed today.

 The earliest known use of the word mug for its current meaning occurred in 1664.